corpusops/docker-bitwarden/README.md

-# library images on steroids for hashicorp/bitwarden
+# library images on steroids for bitwarden related stuff

 DISCLAIMER
 ============